rohit1101/tour-of-go/README.md

 ```

 The package named `main` is a special case because in a codebase with a `package main` files indicates it contains code which can be run or build for an executable application.
 It is not necessary that `main.go` should contain the function `main()` but it a convention.

+## Exported names

+A rule of thumb for exported names from a package is the first letter of the name is in uppercase for example `math.Pi`